Confused about the timeline for the Red Hill fuel storage facility and contaminated water? Read this.

 Dec.
 10, 2021: Water from the Navy’s Red Hill shaft contains high levels of gasoline and diesel fuel hydrocarbons, the Hawaiʻi Department of Health confirms.
 Hydrocarbons associated with diesel fuel were detected at 350 times the level the health department considers safe.

 Dec.
-8, 2021: The Department of Health reports diesel fuel levels more than double the limit for drinking water in the Navy’s ʻAiea-Halawa Shaft.
+8, 2021: The Department of Health reports diesel fuel levels are more than double the limit for drinking water in the Navy’s ʻAiea-Halawa Shaft.
 The Navy says "the sample was not from the Halawa well but from an off-service section of the water distribution system."
 As a precaution, the Honolulu Board of Water Supply shuts down its ʻAiea and Halawa wells.

 Dec.
 7, 2021: The Navy contests the health department's order to further suspend the use of fuel tanks and drain them.